 Grants and funded projects/initiatives

-We operate a Local Distinctiveness and Tourism Grant that tourism businesses can apply for, offering funding of up to £10,000.
+We operate a number of tourism grant schemes which businesses can apply for offering funding of up to £10,000.

 Find out more about our North York Moors Rural Coastal Community Team

-We also regularly apply for and deliver externally-grant funded tourism projects.
+We also regularly apply for and deliver externally-grant funded projects.